CDH is a strong association for commercial agents

 CDH stands for “Centralvereinigung Deutscher Wirtschaftsverbände für Handelsvermittlung und Vertrieb” which means Federal Association of German Associations for Commercial Agencies and Distribution.

-As a leading association the CDH represents more than 32,000 commercial agencies of all sectors.
+As a leading association the CDH represents almost 34,000 commercial agencies of all sectors.
 Our members are especially commercial agencies, i.e. independent companies, that intermediate goods between industrial firms, between industry and trade sector, or between wholesalers and retailers.
 However, the CDH is also open for other self-employed entrepreneurs that work in the sales business.
 Members of the regional associations are also industry representatives, distributors, sales engineers, merchandisers, etc.

 The CDH was established in 1902 and is the umbrella organization of 10 national associations and “DIE FRANCHISENEHMER” in Germany.
 Furthermore, the CDH consists of 7 professional associations that can optimally represent the specific interests of the professions.
 Thereby, we can provide industry-specific expertise.